Madan Mohan (composer): 1960s-1970s: Established composer and debut as a lyricist

-Madan Mohan's venture was Raj Khosla's version of "Woman in White", titled Woh Kaun Thi?.
-This film has three Lata solos (Naina barse rim jhim rim jhim, Lag ja gale [come, embrace me] and Jo humne daastaan apni sunayee) and a Lata duet.
+Madan Mohan's next venture was Raj Khosla's version of The Woman in White, titled Woh Kaun Thi?.
+The film's soundtrack featured three solo performances by Mangeshkar, namely "Naina Barse Rim Jhim", "Lag Jaa Gale", and "Jo Humne Daastaan Apni Sunayi" and a duet.

 The late fifties, sixties and the early seventies were the most productive period in Madan Mohan's career.
-His songs from those decades include compositions for films like Adalat, Anpadh, Dulhan ek raat ki, Mera Saya, Dastak, Hanste Zakhm, Heer Raanjha, Maharaja, and Mausam, among many others.
-His second last bow was for a film released five years after his death, Chalbaaz.
-In 1970, during the changing times of western music he gave music based on ragas for Rajinder Singh Bedi's Dastak and won his only 1971 National Film Award for Best Music Direction.
-Its songs sung by Lata Mangeshkar are still considered her finest.
+His songs from those decades include compositions for films like Adalat, Anpadh, Dulhan Ek Raat Ki, Mera Saya, Dastak, Hanste Zakhm, Heer Raanjha, Maharaja, and Mausam, among many others.
+His penultimate effort was for a film released five years after his death, Chalbaaz.
+In 1970, during the changing times of western music, he gave music based on ragas for Rajinder Singh Bedi's Dastak and won his only 1971 National Film Award for Best Music Direction.
+The songs sung by Lata Mangeshkar for the film are still considered her finest.

+In the 1970s, Madan Mohan composed multiple hit numbers with Mohammed Rafi, including “Hoke Mayus Tere Dar Se”, “Tere Dar Pe Aaya Hu”, and “Barbad-e-Mohabbat” for Laila Majnu, as well as “Yeh Duniya Yeh Mehfil” and “Tere Koche Mein Tera Diwana” for Heer Raanjha.

+He also composed the song "Tum Bin Jeevan Kaisa Jeevan" in the film Bawarchi.

-His legacy wouldn't be complete without mentioning the ghazal he composed for the movie "Dil Ki Rahein" – "Rasm-e-ulfat ko nibhaein to nibhaein kaise".
-The shayar(lyricist) for the ghazal was Naqsh Lallayalpuri and it was sung by Lata Mangeshkar.
-It is considered one of the best songs sung by Lata Mangeshkar, ever.
+He also composed for the movie Dil Ki Rahen, which contained songs like "Rasm-e-Ulfat Ko".
+The lyricist for the ghazal was Naqsh Lallayalpuri and it was sung by Lata Mangeshkar.
+It is considered one of the best songs sung by Lata Mangeshkar.

-Madan Mohan's son Sanjeev Kohli recreated 11 of his late father's unused compositions for the soundtrack of the 2004 Yash Chopra film Veer-Zaara.
-Later on, Kohli brought out an album "Tere Baghair" which contains some of Madan Mohan's songs.
+Madan Mohan's son, Sanjeev Kohli, recreated 11 of his late father's unused compositions for the soundtrack of the 2004 Yash Chopra film Veer-Zaara.
+The soundtrack became a blockbuster hit and introduced Madan Mohan's compositions to a new generation of listeners.
+Lata Mangeshkar, who sang the majority of the songs, said the horoscope of some people opens up after they are gone, in reference to the posthumous recognition Mohan received through the film.
+New lyrics for the compositions were written by Javed Akhtar.
+Some of Madan Mohan's other unused compositions were later released on the album Tere Bagair, also compiled by Sanjeev Kohli.